-Whether you’re dealing with eLearning content creation or the administration of a learning management system, you’ll have SCORM to thank for making things run smoothly.
+Whether you’re dealing with eLearning software, eLearning content creation or the administration of a learning management system, you’ll have SCORM to thank for making things run smoothly.

-Let’s take a quick look at what it is and how it became the all-encompassing force in the industry!
+With that said, let’s take a closer look at SCORM to discover how it became the all-encompassing force it is today!

 SCORM provides a list of technical specifications for eLearning content.
 If all content is made to meet these criteria, then it becomes much easier to provide a matching system to host and deliver it.

 Think of a child’s shape sorting toy.
 When you have a large number of shapes to fit in, it can be difficult to find a match.
 No matter how hard you try to fit a square peg into a round hole, it simply won’t work!